 M.J.
-Pérez-Jiménez; F.J.
+Pérez-Jiménez and F.J.
 Romero-Campero

-Research Group on Natural Computing Department of Computer Science and Artificial Intelligence University of Sevilla Avda.
+Research Group on Natural Computing, Department of Computer Science and Artificial Intelligence, University of Sevilla, Avda.
 Reina Mercedes s/n, 41012, Sevilla, Spain {marper, fran}@us.es

 Abstract.
+Many approaches to anticancer treatment have had a limited success.
+A fundamental hurdle to cancer therapy is the robustness of the signalling networks involved in tumourgenesis.
 The complexity of networks of biological signalling pathways is such that the development of simplifying models is essential in trying to understand the wide-ranging cellular responses they can generate.
-In this paper a continuous variant of membrane systems is introduced and used to model the epidermal growth factor receptor signalling network which is known to play a key role in tumour cell proliferation, angiogenesis and metastasis.
+In this paper a model of the epidermal growth factor receptor signalling cascade is developed using continuous membrane systems.
+This model is used to study the robustness of this signalling cascade which is known to play a key role in tumour cell proliferation, angiogenesis and metastasis.

-Keywords: membrane computing, EGFR signalling network, signal transduction
+Keywords: membrane computing, EGFR signalling network, signal transduction, robustness.